LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting: Experiments

 \subsection{Performance Comparisons}

 Table \ref{tab:performance} presents the test results of MAE, RMSE, and MAPE for specific horizons of 3, 6, and 12, as well as the average values across all predicted horizons.
 Simple methods such as HL and LSTM perform worst, since they only consider temporal dependencies and ignore the spatial correlations present in traffic data.
 The RNN-based method AGCRN and the TCN-based method GWNET generally outperform their predecessors, DCRNN and STGCN, on the SD, GBA, and GLA datasets.
 Even when compared to recent works like DGCRN and D$^2$STGNN, their performance remains highly promising.
 This achievement can be attributed to their utilization of an adaptive adjacency matrix, which serves as a learnable fully-connected graph and significantly enhances model capacity.
-We also note that ASTGCN does not perform well on all datasets, which may be attributed to the model's large number of parameters, leading to potential overfitting issues.
-For the methods proposed in 2021 and 2022, DGCRN and D$^2$STGNN demonstrate impressive performance on the datasets of SD and GBA, validating the effectiveness of considering the dynamic characteristics of spatial topology.
-However, their complex model designs prevent them from scaling to larger datasets -- GLA and CA. Similar to ASTGCN, the DSTAGNN method also involves a large number of model parameters, which results in inferior model performance.
-For the performance on the CA dataset, our results show that STGCN and STGODE can outperform GWNET on some of the metrics.
+We also note that ASTGCN and DSTAGNN do not perform well on all datasets, which may be attributed to the model's large number of parameters, leading to potential overfitting issues.
+Notably, DGCRN and D$^2$STGNN demonstrate impressive performance on the datasets of SD and GBA, validating the effectiveness of considering the dynamic characteristics of spatial topology.
+However, their complex model designs prevent them from scaling to larger datasets: GLA and CA. For the performance on the CA dataset, our results show that STGCN and STGODE can outperform GWNET on some of the metrics.
 However, they require 2 to 10$\times$ more parameters compared to GWNET.
+In summary, we gain two key insights from the table: (1) Competitive methods introduced 3-4 years ago, namely GWNET and AGCRN, continue to perform well across evaluated datasets.
+Considering that they have been overlooked in some prior works, we believe that their significance should be acknowledged in future studies.
+(2) We observe that baselines span a wide range of parameter scales.
+To ensure fairness, evaluating models with comparable parameters is advisable in future research, similar to practices in computer vision and natural language processing.